 Not Everyone Is Merry at Christmastime

 It seems everywhere we look and every place we go, there's Christmas music playing, people shopping, commercials filled with laughter and gaiety; sparkling decorations and hearts filled with merriment and hope.
-But it's not that way for everyone.

 There are a silent few...or a silent many, who are not merry at Christmastime.

 Some people have lost loved ones this year through death, or by sin, that always separates.
-Some, like orphans, have no one to lose, but have constant dreams of finding parents who offer the sacrificial and eternal love of Christ rather than the self-centered, ephemeral love this world settles for.
-Then there are those who are alone in adulthood: widows, divorcees, and those struck with depression.
+Some, like orphans, have no one to lose, but have constant dreams of finding parents who offer the sacrificial and eternal love of Christ rather than the self-centered, ephemeral love this world offers and settles for.
+Then, there are those who are alone in adulthood: widows, divorcees, and those struck with depression.
 The list goes on...and so do their sorrows.

-To aggravate the reality of their lack of merriment, they are often pressured to join in on all the Christmas festivities whether they feel like it or not.
-And as Christians, if we don't, then we're often bombarded by insensitive questions and presumptuous statements about our faith, "Are you trusting Jesus?", "Isn't your joy in Christ?", "Aren't you grateful that Christ came?
-You should concentrate on that rather than your sorrows."
 I'm not denying we all need our faith tested in order to grow in the grace and knowledge of our Lord Jesus Christ.
 And I'm not ignoring the fact that some are falsely sorrowful (to get attention) and some sorrows are self-inflicted (by sin).
 What I am saying is that some people are genuinely (by no fault of their own) not merry at Christmastime.
 And those of us who are merry, need to be more sensitive to their pain.

 "Rejoice with those who rejoice, weep with those who weep."